Confetti at Weddings in Edinburgh – Everything You Need to Know to Add Fun and Magic to Your Big Day

 It’s a party for all!

-Kids and adults absolutely love it: Confetti at weddings is fun for all ages and encourages everyone to join in the celebration.
+Kids and adults absolutely love it: Confetti at weddings in Edinburgh is fun for all ages and encourages everyone to join in the celebration.

 Confetti bags, cones, or baskets: Confetti just adds that extra oomph to any party and brings everyone together.
 You can use it at weddings in so many adorable ways, such as putting it in individual bags, sweet cones, or pretty little baskets.
 But honestly, the simplest way is just to have a bunch of baskets filled with confetti and let your guests scoop out a handful and throw it around excitedly.